Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Sources

-4. Cipriani A et al.: Meta-analysis of SSRIs.
+4. Cipriani A et al.: SSRI meta-analysis.
 Lancet 2009;373:746-58

-7. Castro VM et al.: GI bleeding risk SSRI + NSAIDs.
+7. Castro VM et al.: GI bleeding risk SSRI + NSAID.
 BMJ 2013

-8. EMA: Post-SSRI Sexual Dysfunction — product information update (2019)
+8. EMA: Post-SSRI Sexual Dysfunction – product information (2019)

-10. brite App: Anonymised user data, as of February 2026
+9. brite App: Anonymised user data, as of February 2026

-Medical disclaimer: Never stop antidepressants on your own initiative.
+Medical disclaimer: Never stop antidepressants on your own.
 This article does not replace psychiatric advice.
-For suicidal thoughts: Samaritans 116 123 (free, 24/7).
+If you have suicidal thoughts: Telefonseelsorge 0800 111 0 111 (free, 24/7; in the UK, Samaritans 116 123).
 Last updated: February 2026.